17 Duck House Ideas (DIY, Backyard & Garden Pond Designs 2026)

 However, ducks also require outdoor space to engage in natural behaviors.
 Allocating approximately 10 to 20 square feet of floor space per duck outdoors allows them to exercise, forage, and explore.

-This outdoor space can be a secure enclosure, duck-friendly garden, or pond.
+This outdoor living space can be a secure enclosure, duck-friendly garden, or pond.
 Providing sufficient indoor and outdoor area enables the poultry to lead a healthy and fulfilling life in their housing.

 What do Ducks need in a House?